PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/english.md

     [RequireComponent(typeof(MeshFilter))]
 ```

 Now go back to the scene and add the Quad script to the empty GameObject.
-It should atomatically also add the needed components.
+It should automatically also add the needed components.
 Or you can just manually add them, but if you click play and it doesn't have them Unity will warn you.

 Now we make our mesh as before.
 In `Start()` add